cython/cython/docs/src/tutorial/strings.rst

 the byte string buffer of the Python string itself.
 It is tied to the life time of the Python string.
 When the Python string is garbage collected, the pointer becomes invalid.
-It is therefore important to keep a reference to the Python string as long as the :c:type:`char*` is in use.
+It is therefore important to keep a reference to the Python string as long as the :c:expr:`char*` is in use.
 Often enough, this only spans the call to a C function that receives the pointer as parameter.
 Special care must be taken, however, when the C function stores the pointer for later use.
 Apart